What Is Critical Illness Cover?

 - Bacterial meningitis resulting in permanent symptoms

-Most modern policies add 30β60 additional conditions β Alzheimer's, Crohn's disease, benign brain tumour, aorta graft surgery, and more.
-However, more conditions on a policy isn't automatically better β what matters is the severity threshold and definition for each condition.
-A policy covering 30 well-defined conditions is often better than one covering 80 with tight severity restrictions.
+Most modern policies add 30-60 further conditions - Alzheimer's, Crohn's disease, benign brain tumour, aorta graft surgery, and more.
+But more conditions on a policy isn't automatically better.
+What matters is the severity threshold and definition for each condition.
+A policy covering 30 well-defined conditions often beats one covering 80 with tight severity restrictions.

 Most critical illness policies exclude "early stage" or "non-invasive" cancers.
 Ductal carcinoma in situ (DCIS), some prostate cancers (early stage), and early-stage skin cancers may not pay out.
-This doesn't mean the policy is bad β it reflects that these conditions often have good prognosis and don't necessarily result in long-term inability to work.
-But always read your specific cancer definition carefully before purchasing.
+This doesn't mean the policy is flawed - it reflects that these conditions often have good prognosis and don't necessarily result in long-term inability to work.
+But always read your specific cancer definition carefully before buying.

 Critical Illness Cover vs Income Protection